azstack/iOS-SDK-Documentation/README.md

 ![Add other frameworks and libraries](http://azstack.com/docs/static/Libraries.png "Add other frameworks and libraries")

 # 3. Concepts and flow

+### 3.1.
+User ID

+Each unique user of your application need 01 unqiue identifier (azStackUserID) in AZStack server.
+Its format type is string and called: azStackUserID.

+For example, if your user use email to identify user, and you have 2 different users: user1@email.com, user2@abc.com then they need 2 different azStackUserID, like: user1_email_com, user2_abc_com.
+Or can use their emails (user1@email.com, user2@email.com) as azStackUserID.

+Another example, if your system use mobile number, username, ... to identify user then can use it as azStackUserID.

+To avoid complexity, please use same user id in your database (username, email, phone number, ...) as in AZStack (azStackUserID).
+(Two different apps can have 2 users with same azStackUserID)

+### 3.2.
+Authentication

 You need to initiate our sdk and process the authentication before sending/receiving message or making/receiving a call.
 The authentication will be made between three parties: Client (with sdk), AZStack Server and your server.
 This process is to make sure the connection is secured and user is authorized.